7klu/murma/RiskModels.md

-# 💡 Health Risk Estimations Based on Voice Analysis
+# 💡 Health Risk Estimations Based on Voice Analysis (Without AI and high technology, just with calculations)

 This document summarizes the recommended **weights and thresholds** for estimating various health conditions using voice features.
 These formulas are simplified approximations, based on research findings, and intended for use in C-based signal processing systems.